Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Cape Coral, Florida Ranked
+Top Grease Trap Cleaning Companies in Cape Coral, Florida Ranked

 For every restaurant, café, and food service establishment in Cape Coral, maintaining a grease trap or interceptor isn't just a matter of kitchen hygiene-it's a strict legal requirement.
 The city, operating under Lee County and Florida state regulations, mandates that these devices be cleaned and serviced on a specific schedule by licensed professionals.
 Failure to comply can lead to significant fines, operational shutdowns, and costly emergency repairs.
 This guide outlines the essential rules, best practices, and cost considerations for effective grease management in Cape Coral, helping you protect your business, your plumbing, and the local sewer system.